 In accounting, fixed costs refer to costs that do not vary with production volume.
-Fixed costs remain relatively constant regardless of the company’s level of production or business activity.
+They remain relatively constant regardless of the company’s level of production or business activity.
 Fixed costs are in contrast to variable costs, which increase or decrease with the company’s level of production or business activity.
 Together, fixed costs and variable costs comprise the total cost of production.

 A fixed cost does not necessarily remain perfectly constant.
-Fixed costs can vary.
+It can vary.
 But they do not vary correspondingly with production or business activity.
 For example, certain factors may cause a company’s utility bills to go up.
 An uncommonly hot summer may require more air-conditioning and higher energy bills.
 This fluctuation in a fixed cost, however, has no relation to the level of the company’s business activity so it is still considered a fixed cost.

 In accounting, all costs can be described as either fixed costs or variable costs.
 Variable costs are inventoriable costs – they are allocated to units of production and recorded in inventory accounts, such as cost of goods sold.
 Fixed costs, on the other hand, are all costs that are not inventoriable costs.
 All costs that do not fluctuate directly with production volume are fixed costs.
-Fixed costs include indirect costs and manufacturing overhead costs.
+These costs include indirect costs and manufacturing overhead costs.

 Fixed Costs Examples